pajikos/ssc/README.md

 ProcessStarter.setGlobalSearchPath(myPath);

 ```
-## Basic Use of The Library
+## Basic Usage of The Library

 Library uses Selenium for interacting with web pages.
-So the you do not have to learn new syntax.
+So then you do not have to learn a new syntax.
 All functionality is available through Compatibility Tester class.

 ### Create a new instance of the main class:
 ```